futuregrid/virtual-cluster/doc/source/intro.rst

   -f	Futuregrid configuration file
   -p 	Program source code file
   -n 	Number of computaion nodes you want to run with.
-Make sure that the number you input is no larger than the acutal number of computaion node you created.
   -a 	Name of virtual cluster you want to run program on

+.. note: Make sure that the number you input is no larger than the acutal number of computaion node you created.

-Note: Virtual cluster name should be a name of cluster which is currently running
+.. note: The virtual cluster name should be a name of cluster which is currently running

 FOR DEVELOPERS ONLY